Inspiring riders to love Mountain Biking

 Please note - all riders and volunteers must be members of Pohutukawa Coast Bike Club.

-24/25 TERM 1 ONLY plus PCBC Academy membership: $100*, (or free for children of committed lead coaches and 50% discount for committed TEC)
+25/26 PCBC Academy membership for Terms 4 & 1: $250, (or free for children of committed lead coaches and 50% discount for committed TEC)

 *We have financial hardship arrangements available on request.
 Please contact the PCBC Academy on pcbcmtbacademy@gmail.com to discuss.